Opinion and News Analysis

 (NEA)—long dormant in matters of education reform—began to stir.
 The nation’s

-largest teacher union unveiled a plan to promote teacher effectiveness last
+largest teacher union unveiled “fourteen points” to promote teacher effectiveness last

 Thursday.
-Some of the NEA's ideas we’ve heard before (the union has long endorsed
+Some of them we’ve heard before (the NEA has long endorsed

 many are worthy new ideas—new, at least, to the NEA.
 For prioritizing these,